CRCHUM-CITADEL/nextflow-medicine-precision/README.md

 | `info` | string | No | - | - | Additional information |
 | `filepath` | string | **Yes** | `^\S+\.(?:vcf\.gz\|final\|sf)$` | - | Path to genomic data file (must end with `.vcf.gz`, `.final`, or `.sf`) |

-### Notes
+> [!NOTE]
-- Fields marked as **Required** must be present in each object
+> Fields marked as **Required** must be present in each object
-- All string fields cannot contain spaces unless otherwise noted
+> All string fields cannot contain spaces unless otherwise noted
-- The `filepath` must point to a valid file with one of the accepted extensions
+> The `filepath` must point to a valid file with one of the accepted extensions

 ### mode = 'clinical'
 TBD